plonzari/blog/_posts/2022-01-03-Language-and-anecdotes.md

 The author does a good job of presenting the different arguments and interpretations when there is no consensus in the community.
-The teacher, Spencer Kelly is a professor of psychology and neurosciences and he offers a scientific approach always citing scientific studies.
+The teacher, Spencer Kelly, is a professor of psychology and neurosciences, and he offers a scientific approach always citing scientific studies.
 Most of the time though it is difficult to estimate the strength of different arguments.
 For example, my feeling is that most studies in the field are plagued by methodological flaws